-PROGRAM OVERVIEW Candidates for the Bachelor of Arts degree (Music) are prepared for graduate studies in music (particularly in musicology, music theory, ethnomusicology, or music therapy) or interdisciplinary fields that emphasize musical knowledge or related skills (such as music criticism or library science).
+PROGRAM OVERVIEW Candidates for the Bachelor of Arts degree (music) are prepared for graduate studies in music (particularly in musicology, music theory, ethnomusicology, or music therapy) or interdisciplinary fields that emphasize musical knowledge or related skills (such as music criticism or library science).
 This degree is particularly well-suited for students wishing to pursue a double major in music and another field, for those interested in pursuing academic research in music, or for those looking for a wide-ranging liberal arts curriculum that emphasizes studies in music.
-The candidate must complete a minimum of 124 credit hours: 56 in music and 68 in the arts and sciences.
-The completion of a senior thesis on a topic in music of the candidate’s choice is required during the senior year.

-FACULTY The Music Department includes 17 full-time faculty, many with doctoral degrees.
+FACULTY The music fepartment includes 22 full-time faculty, many with doctorate degrees.
 All full-time faculty are engaged in teaching classes from the introductory to advanced levels.

 ACADEMIC PREPARATION Intensive experiences in music study and performance are required in order to be eligible for consideration.
 Students are selected for admission by the music faculty through an audition/interview process.

-The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.
+The Drake Curriculum also requires a First Year Seminar, which fosters development of critical thinking and written and oral communication skills through a topical focus, and a Senior Capstone in which students demonstrate the capacity to bring information, skills, and ideas to bear on one project.